CV & Resume for Worldwide Job Search

 - Maximizes the computer's ability to "read" your CV.

 The aim of your CV or resume should be to persuade recruiters to invite you for a job interview.
 Therefore, your CV or resume is a marketing tool, which needs to be customized to the market in which you intend to use it.

 CVs and resumes are usually structured in reverse chronological order (most recent activity first), or in a functional order (activities grouped thematically).
 The length of your international CV varies greatly in different countries.

 Check the spelling and grammar of your CVs or resumes.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your resume or CV, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your resume or CV, send it to a professional for assistance.

 However, you should manage your online presence.
 Eliminate any photos and statements that could reflect poorly on you.
 From an employer’s point of view, someone who emphasizes partying on a social networking site is not focused on jobs and those who post complaints about work or colleagues are less desirable candidates.
 Online CV/resume should not include sensitive information as they could show a lack of respect for confidentiality and discretion.

 After completion of your job application, resume or CV and cover letter you should submit them to headhunters and recruiters in places where you want to work.